Bayse7/Bayse7/README.md

 - 👋 Hi, I’m @Bayse7
 - 👀 I’m interested in computer science and coding
 - 🌱 I’m currently learning cisco networking and securty courses
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on networking projects
 - 📫 How to reach me baysebacha7@gmail.com

 <!---